-Therefore, these four lepers began to enter into one tent after another to eat and drink.
+Therefore, these four lepers entered one tent after another to eat and drink.
 They also carried away from the tents silver and gold and clothing.

-Though there were mighty men of valour in the city of Samaria, yet it was lepers (men without strength) who first enjoyed the spoils of war.
+Though there were mighty men of valor in Samaria’s city, lepers (men without strength) who first enjoyed the spoils of war.

-Though there were able men in the city, yet God chose lepers, who were the scum or the outcast of the society, to spread the good news about His miraculous work to the people in the city of Samaria.
+Though there were able men in the city, God chose lepers who were the scum or the outcast of the society to spread the good news about His miraculous work to the people in Samaria.
 Why?

 So that no flesh will glory in God’s presence!

 1 Corinthians 1:27-29 – NKJV

 27 But God has chosen the foolish things of the world to put to shame the wise, and God has chosen the weak things of the world to put to shame the things which are mighty;

 28 and the base things of the world and the things which are despised God has chosen, and the things which are not, to bring to nothing the things that are,